Scille/parsec-cloud/docs/rfcs/1000-shamir-based-recovery.md

 ]
 ```

-Consistency between `brief` and `shares` must be checked by the parsec server:
+Consistency between `brief` and `shares` must be checked by the Parsec server:

-- the number of shares must be greater or equal to the threshold (and threshold must be >= 1)
+- the number of shares must be greater or equal to the `threshold` and
+  `threshold` must be greater or equal to 1.
-- the recipients and their shares must be the same
+- the recipients and their shares must be the same.
-- the certificates datetime & author must be the same
+- the certificates datetimes & authors must be the same.

-**Future evolution 2**: On top of that, we may want to check the Shamir configuration against some rules specific
+> **_Future evolution 2:_** Check the Shamir recovery setup against some
-to the organization (e.g. number of shares, profile of recipients, max number of share per
+> organization-specific rules (e.g. the number of shares, the recipient's
+> profiles, max number of share per recipient, etc.).
+See "Bonus" section below.
-recipient), see bonus part.

 And the related certificates: